The Truth About Schizophrenia: Facts And Myths Debunked

 Myth: People with schizophrenia have split or multiple personalities

-In general, individuals with schizophrenia do not have multiple personalities.
-Having multiple personalities is usually a symptom of dissociative identity disorder (DID), which is a separate mental health condition.
+Individuals with schizophrenia do not have multiple personalities.
+Having multiple personalities is considered a symptom of dissociative identity disorder (DID), which is a separate mental health condition.
 These identities often control the person's behavior at different times.
 People with schizophrenia usually do not have multiple personalities; rather, they may experience disruptions in their thoughts, perceptions, and emotions that can affect their ability to function in daily life.

 Myth: People with schizophrenia are always dangerous